Albert0i/yrunner-on-node/README.V3.md

 ### I. Dockerfile
 There exists pre-built [oraclelinux](https://hub.docker.com/_/oraclelinux) images which serve our purpose.
-Since we are using [Docker Desktop on Windows](https://docs.docker.com/desktop/install/windows-install/) to run Windows containers, the whole process became obfuscated and somewhat obscure and opaque.
-We are going to build from scratch.
+Since we are using [Docker Desktop on Windows](https://docs.docker.com/desktop/install/windows-install/) to run Windows containers, the whole process became obfuscated, somewhat obscure and opaque.
+We are going to build everything from scratch.
 The base OS is either `nanoserver:20H2` or `servercore:20H2`.
 Software to includes are:

 1. NodeJS, Version 18.16.0
 2. NPM packages